Blubberkins/COMP1531-Flockr-App/assumptions.md

 ## Channel
 * The channel_details function returns a dictionary
+* Users will be able to see public channels, and can join them (channel_join)
+* Users invited to a channel do not need to join them after

 ## Channels
 * The name of a new channel can include space bars (considered as characters) and symbols.